Discover more about the land behind our wines here at the Redstone Vineyard.

 Although many believed that the extreme nature of our soil and climate would keep these own-rooted vines safe from phylloxera, unfortunately, that was not the case.
 There is an approximately two-acre section of our vineyard that is infected with the root-destroying louse, and it is moving, albeit very slowly, throughout the vines.
 While we will nurture these susceptible vines as long as possible, but it has prompted our replanting of the vineyard.

 In May of 2018, we planted 1,000 grafted, Rued Clone Chardonnay vines on cold hardy 5C root stock.
 They were the first new vines planted in this vineyard in over a decade, and they were the first grafted vines planted here in the West Elks AVA.
 Our success rate from this planting was not as high as we had hoped.
 The unforeseen, brutal heat and drought conditions were too much for many of the vines planted in 2018.
-We planted 1,250 grafted, Dijon Clone 95 Chardonnay vines this past spring, and the success rate has been much higher this year.
+We planted 1,250 grafted, Dijon Clone 95 Chardonnay vines in the spring of 2019, and the success rate has been much higher.
 We have plans to add 1,000 new vines every spring going forward, chasing phylloxera through the vineyard and eventually filling all 23 potential acres here on the property.

 Our Philosophy and Practices